 When you leave Japan, go to a ticket office of a major station located in the area where the card was first issued, then return your IC card.
-They will give you back your 500¥ deposit and remaining credit, minus an additional 220¥ fee.
-If your unused credit is less than 500¥, you do not have to pay the 220¥ fee.
+They will give you back your 500 yen deposit and remaining credit minus an additional 220 yen fee.
+If your unused credit is less than 500 yen, you do not have to pay the 220 yen fee.

 Is there an expiry date?

 A regular IC card becomes invalid if it is not used at least once in 10 years.
-Special versions of Suica (Welcome Suica) and Pasmo (Pasmo passport) for foreign tourists are only valid for 4 weeks.
+Unique versions of the Suica card (Welcome Suica) and Pasmo card (Pasmo passport) for foreign tourists are only valid for four weeks.

-If you are coming to Japan and leaving via the Haneda or Narita airports, you only have two options, either a Suica card or a Pasmo.
+If you are coming to Japan and leaving via the Haneda or Narita airport, you only have two options: a Suica card or a Pasmo.
 Suica cards do cover larger areas which makes them your best bet.

 When it comes to the Osaka or Kansai International airports, you might want to go for an Icoca.
 It is the most used IC card in the region.

-Using an IC card as a mean of payment
+Using an IC card as a means of payment

 IC cards are a convenient way to shop without bothering with cash.
-You can use them to buy your next meal at a convenience store, rent coin lockers, or even purchase drinks from vending machines just like a credit card.
+You can use them to buy your next meal at a convenience store, rent coin lockers and parking lots, or even purchase drinks from vending machines just like a credit card.

-Most restaurants and shops inside stations also accept IC cards as a method of payment.
-Just scan the card on the reader in front of the cashier and voilà!
+Most restaurants and shops inside stations also accept IC cards as a payment method.
+Just scan the card on the reader in front of the cashier, and voilà!

-Using your IC card through your phone or your smart watch
+Using your IC card through your mobile phone or your smartwatch

-Back in 2006, Suica was the first IC card to introduce digital payments through mobile phones using Apple Pay and Google Pay.
-Years later, Pasmo operators managed to launch their own payment system in 2020.
+In 2006, Suica was the first IC card to introduce digital payments through mobile phones using Apple Pay and Google Pay.
+Years later, Pasmo operators managed to launch their payment system in 2020.
 Icoca is also planning to do the same by 2023.